Skip to main content

 Patrick Messinger

-Patrick Messinger joined the waste industry in 2019 as a Senior Corporate Analyst for Meridian Waste.
-Before assuming the role of Area President – North Carolina, he had an instrumental role positively impacting overall company growth of hauling operations, instituting routing efficiencies in each market, and improved day-to-day operations.
-As Area President - South Carolina, he was responsible for all aspects of the business, including collection, transfer, and disposal operations with $18.5 million in annual revenue, 24,116 residential customers, and 1,028 commercial/industrial customers.
-He oversaw budgetary goals and accountability, capital needs and allocation, safety, risk, and revenue growth for the South Carolina assets, including two hauling facilities and one transfer station.
+As Area President – South Carolina, he was responsible for all aspects of the business including collection, transfer, and disposal operations with $18.5 million in annual revenue, 24,116 residential customers, and 1,028 commercial/industrial customers.
+He oversaw budgetary goals and accountability; capital needs and allocation; safety; risk; and revenue growth for the South Carolina assets, including two hauling facilities and one transfer station.

 Messinger was appointed Area President - North Carolina in July 2023 and oversees all operational and fiscal responsibilities for the collection and disposal assets in the state.
-This includes the Shotwell Environmental Park (C&D landfill), Tri-Corners Landfill (C&D landfill), three transfer stations (Morrisville, Capitol Waste, and Triad Transfer Station) and two separate hauling stations (Raleigh and Goldston, NC).
+This includes Shotwell Environmental Park (C&D landfill), Tri-Corners Landfill (C&D landfill), three transfer stations (Morrisville, Capitol Waste, and Triad Transfer Station) and two separate hauling stations (Raleigh and Goldston, North Carolina).
 Messinger earned two bachelor of arts degrees in finance/accounting and economics from Maryville College (Tennessee).

 Matt Lavender